orchetect/MIDIKit/README.md

    import SwiftMIDI
    ```

+4. See the getting started guide in the [documentation](https://swiftpackageindex.com/orchetect/swift-midi/main/documentation), and the dedicated [code examples](https://github.com/orchetect/swift-midi-examples) repository to see the library in action.

 ### Individual Extensions

 To use only specific features without importing all extensions, use the extension repositories as dependencies instead of the **swift-midi** umbrella repository.
 This can help reduce compile time and shrink the total dependency size.

 ## Documentation

-See the getting started guide in the [documentation](https://orchetect.github.io/swift-midi), and the dedicated [code examples](https://github.com/orchetect/swift-midi-examples) repository to see the library in action.
+See the getting started guide in the [documentation](https://swiftpackageindex.com/orchetect/swift-midi/main/documentation), and the dedicated [code examples](https://github.com/orchetect/swift-midi-examples) repository to see the library in action.

 ## Roadmap